Haxxnet/Compose-Examples/README.md

 - [Reactive-Resume](examples/rxresume) - A one-of-a-kind resume builder that keeps your privacy in mind.
 Completely secure, customizable, portable, open-source and free forever.
 - [Monkeytype](examples/monkeytype) - The most customizable typing website with a minimalistic design and a ton of features.
 Test yourself in various modes, track your progress and improve your speed.
 - [HedgeDoc](examples/hedgedoc) - HedgeDoc lets you create real-time collaborative markdown notes.
+- [EverShop](examples/evershop) - EverShop is a GraphQL Based and React ecommerce platform with essential commerce features.
+Built with React, modular and fully customizable.

 ### Analytics
 - [Matomo](examples/matomo) - Matomo is the leading Free/Libre open analytics platform.